Tree Service vs Landscape Service — What’s the Difference?

 Hazard Trees and Storm Response

 Hazard assessment of a tree in decline, leaning, or storm-damaged needs an arborist’s eye.
-Landscape services we respect will say “this is outside our scope” and refer to a tree service.
+Landscape services worth hiring will say “this is outside our scope” and refer to a tree service.
 Some will not.

 When the Tree Service Is the Wrong Call

-The reverse case — hiring us when a landscape service was correct:
+The reverse case — hiring a tree service when a landscape service was correct:

-• Sod replacement after a removal.
-We grind the stump and rake the chips.
+- Sod replacement after a removal.
+A tree crew grinds the stump and rakes the chips.
 Sod is the landscape crew’s job.

-We will tell you on the phone or on-site when a landscape service is the better hire.
-It is faster and cheaper for you and saves us a job we are not optimized for.
+A good dispatcher will tell you on the phone or on-site when a landscape service is the better hire.
+It is faster and cheaper for you.

 What to Verify Before Hiring Either One